Pay your rates

 Flexible payments

-Create a free Payble account by scanning the Payble QR code on your rates notice or by visiting Kingston Payble.
+1. Create a free Payble account at Kingston Payble or scan the QR code on your rates notice.

-Follow the prompts in Payble to set up a flexible direct debit schedule with payments that suit your needs.
+2. Follow the prompts to set up a flexible schedule with payments that suit your needs.

-You need to make sure you have sufficient funds available at the time your account is debited.
-You bank may charge a fee if there are insufficient funds to complete a payment.
+Note: You need to make sure you have sufficient funds available at the time your account is debited.
+Banks may charge a fee if there are insufficient funds to complete a payment.

 Rates reminder notices are not issued when using flexible payments, however you will receive SMS reminders for payments before they are processed.